ajrcarey/pdfium-render/README.md

 ## What's new

-Version 0.5.2 adds bindings to Pdfium's `FPDF_GetPageBoundingBox()`, `FPDFDoc_GetPageMode()`, `FPDFPage_Get*Box()`, and `FPDFPage_Set*Box()` functions and exposes the `PdfPageBoundaries` collection, accessed from the `PdfPage::boundaries()` function.
+Version 0.5.3 adds bindings for `FPDFBookmark_*()`, `FPDFPageObj_*()`, `FPDFText_*()`, and `FPDFFont_*()` functions and adds the `PdfPageObjects`, `PdfPageText`, and `PdfBookmarks` collections to the high-level idiomatic interface.
+It is now possible to extract text from PDF pages and page objects.

 ## Porting existing Pdfium code from other languages

 The high-level idiomatic Rust interface provided by the `Pdfium` struct is entirely optional;
-the `Pdfium` struct wraps around raw FFI bindings defined in the `PdfiumLibraryBindings` trait, and it is completely feasible to simply use those raw FFI bindings directly rather than the high level interface.
-This makes porting existing code that calls FPDF_* functions very straight-forward, while still gaining the benefits of late binding and WASM compatibility.
+the `Pdfium` struct wraps around raw FFI bindings defined in the `PdfiumLibraryBindings` trait, and it is completely feasible to simply use the FFI bindings directly instead of the high level interface.
+This makes porting existing code that calls FPDF_* functions trivial, while still gaining the benefits of late binding and WASM compatibility.
 For instance, the following code snippet (taken from a C++ sample):

 ```
     string test_doc = "test.pdf";